How We Know the Bible is the only Holy Book on Planet Earth [podcast]

 No other “holy book” can make this claim.
 Only the Bible foretells the future in exact detail and fulfillment.
 On this basis, we know that every other so-called “holy book” is not holy but rather fraudulent, from the enemy of God himself.

 “No other book but the Bible has prophecy.
-Prophecy is something God will do for Israel and it happened three thousand years later.
+Prophecy is something God said He will do for Israel and it happened hundreds and thousands of years later.
 The Bible proved itself over time that it is God’s Word.
 The Quran, or Tibetan book or writings of Confucius have no prophecy like the Hebrew Scriptures.
-Put your faith in the only trusted book of the ages.
+Put your faith in the only trusted Book of the ages and the God who gave it to us.
 Jesus said heaven and earth will pass away but my word will never pass away but will last forever.”
 Terrence Przybylski

 The specific details of THESE PROPHETIC PROMISES AND THEIR FULFILLMENT WOULD BE STATISTICALLY IMPOSSIBLE UNLESS THEY ORIGINATED FROM GOD WHO TELLS THE END FROM THE BEGINNING.